blobcoder21/esp32_vt220_serial_emu/README.md

 - 40×26 grid — modern TUI apps expecting 80×24 minimum may render incorrectly
 - Braille / box drawing characters require a host terminal that sends the correct Unicode codepoints
 - Truecolor `38;2;r;g;b` sequences are silently ignored — 256 colour is the maximum

+## Guidelines / Recommendations

+So, I used a 40MHz SPI frequency.
+Recommended that you use this too as 27MHz is slow and 80MHz is unstable.
+A reminder that you have to wire up BOTH MOSI, AND MISO.